NiekD/pilight-addons/functions/LOOKUP.md

 ```
 This also gives us a simple way of storing variables dynamically by writing key=value pairs to a label device:
 ```
 IF ...
-THEN label DEVICE mylabel TO state=on&.....
+THEN label DEVICE mylabel TO state= somedevice.value.....
 ```
 The LOOKUP function takes an optional third parameter.
-This parameter can be a string, a number, or a single asterisk (*).
+This parameter can be a string, a number, a single asterisk (*), or a single dollar sign ($).
 The string or number provided will be returned if the key searched for doesn't exist.
-If an asterisk is entered, the key itself will be returned if the key is not present in the list.
+If an asterisk is entered, the key itself will be returned in that case and with a dollar sign the whole "haystack" will be returned.

 Without the third parameter, the string "?" will be returned if the key is not found.
 The type of the value returned by the LOOKUP function can be either a number, or a string, depending on its value.
 Example: